FelipeBudinich/fun.voyage/content/Notes/Walter Benjamin.md

 [^3]: The same year Benjamin published this essay, _Triumph of the Will_ was released (1935).
 The reproducibility of film, far from preventing fascist aesthetics, became their vehicle.
 The politicization of art, far from undermining fascism, became its propaganda arm.
 Even the aura didn’t so much decay as **transfer**—from original artwork to orchestrated myth.
 Fascism did not resist the new means of production; it did not use them unthinkingly.
 It mastered them—with precision and intent—for its own sinister ends.

-[^4]: This may reflect a limitation in the translation, but it’s also a shortcoming on my part that I haven't consulted the original German directly to confirm what word Benjamin actually used.
+[^4]: This may reflect a limitation in the translation, but it’s also a shortcoming on my part as I haven't consulted the original German directly to confirm what word Benjamin actually used.